EHS wrestlers try again at regionals

 Davis has not lost since being pinned by Moore’s Peyton Thomas at the Norman Invitational before Christmas.
 He has 16 falls this season.

-Alvarado, Gibbens and Villa all should be seeded in the top five, coach Holland said.
-Perez, who was all-district selection along with Davis, Villa and Alvarado has a chance to be seeded as well.
+Alvarado, Gibbens and Villa all should be seeded in the top five, Holland said.
+Perez, who was all-district selection along with Davis, Villa and Alvarado, has a chance to be seeded as well.

-Zweifel recently came off the injured list "but his shape is coming along well and he is looking good,'' said coach Holland.
+Zweifel recently came off the injured list “but his shape is coming along well and he is looking good,’’ Holland said.

-"I think it definitely helps the kids who have qualified before,'' said coach Holland.
-"They can come in there knowing they have done it before.
-I think we have a good shot of qualifying quite a few kids.''
+“I think it definitely helps the kids who have qualified before,’’ Holland said.
+“They can come in there knowing they have done it before.
+I think we have a good shot of qualifying quite a few kids.’’

 Enid will be joined in the field by Bartlesville, No. 5 Bixby, No. 2 Broken Arrow, No. 11 Deer Creek Edmond, Del City, Jenks, Muskogee, Owasso, Ponca City, No. 15 Putnam City, Sand Springs, No. 1 Stillwater, No. 13 Union, Oklahoma City U.S. Grant and Westmoore.

-"I think we match up well with the field,'' said coach Holland.
-"We have multiple wins over the East side of the state.
-The key is just going over there and wrestling tough and make sure they wrestle their match the whole match.''
+“I think we match up well with the field,’’ Holland said.
+“We have multiple wins over the East side of the state.
+The key is just going over there and wrestling tough and make sure they wrestle their match the whole match.’’

 Enid is accustomed to split tournaments.
 The Jay Hancock Memorial Tournament in Yukon had the same format.

-"We're familiar with it and what it looks like,'' said coach Holland.
-"It's nothing new being thrown at them.''
+“We’re familiar with it and what it looks like,’’ Holland said.
+“It’s nothing new being thrown at them.’’

 “All of the other competition has been to get ready for regionals,’’ he said.
 “We need to get after it there.’’